heymiguel/endgame-things/index.md

 There's a lot of discussion about how good Thanos was against the Big Three, and against everyone in particular.
 I think there's a reason why Thor and Tony got somewhere but never _ultimately_ could beat him, even together.
 It's the same reason that the Hulk couldnt beat Thanos (and if you watch infinity war again you'll see).
 Thor and Tony have used  _raw power_ to overwhelm their opponents.

 In the case of Tony he defaults to this if there's no prep time.
 He beat Iron Monger because he had previous knowledge of the armor's weakness.
 He and Rhodey beat Vanko by essentially shooting kamehamehas at each other.
 He threw all his big suits at Killan.
 He used the Bleeding edge armor to create a massive repulsor beam to shoot Supergiant.
 Even with Iron Man round 1 vs Thanos it was everything into beams to see if he could survive.
+(With prep time, the Batman argument holds - Tony can outsmart the best of em.)

 In the case of Thor this is even more obvious.
 Thor's been a heavy hitter and that's his go to move.
 Lightning blasts abound.